Peruvian lawmakers debate Vizcarra impeachment over leaked tapes

 According to Peru`s El Comercio newspaper, six out of congress´ nine parties, comprising 95 votes between them, have signed the impeachment motion.

-Julio Ruiz, a Peru analyst for the Brazilian bank Itaú BBA said the new turmoil risked adding to recent “market unfriendly” measures, a reference to congress passing laws allowing Peruvians to withdraw early from their pensions funds, and a separate recent bid to push out the country’s economy minister.
+Julio Ruiz, an economist specializing in Peru for the Brazilian bank Itaú BBA said the new turmoil risked adding to recent “market unfriendly” measures, a reference to congress passing laws allowing Peruvians to withdraw early from their pensions funds, and a separate recent bid to push out the country’s economy minister.

 “If this continues to escalate, it could have an effect on recovery,” he said.